Manhattan hosts Janneh and Saint Peter’s - WTOP News

 Riverdale, New York; Thursday, 11 a.m.
 EST

-BOTTOM LINE: Saint Peter’s visits Manhattan after Fatmata Janneh scored 23 points in Saint Peter’s 51-37 win against the Long Island Sharks.
+BOTTOM LINE: Saint Peter’s takes on Manhattan after Fatmata Janneh scored 23 points in Saint Peter’s 51-37 win over the Long Island Sharks.

-The Jaspers have gone 3-0 in home games.
-Manhattan is third in the MAAC scoring 65.0 points while shooting 43.9% from the field.
+The Jaspers are 3-0 on their home court.
+Manhattan scores 65.0 points while outscoring opponents by 4.9 points per game.

-The Peacocks are 0-7 in road games.
-Saint Peter’s allows 62.6 points to opponents and has been outscored by 14.2 points per game.
+The Peacocks are 0-7 on the road.
+Saint Peter’s gives up 62.6 points to opponents while being outscored by 14.2 points per game.

+Manhattan’s average of 5.8 made 3-pointers per game this season is only 0.8 fewer made shots on average than the 6.6 per game Saint Peter’s allows.
+Saint Peter’s 34.8% shooting percentage from the field this season is 3.1 percentage points lower than Manhattan has allowed to its opponents (37.9%).

+The Jaspers and Peacocks match up Thursday for the first time in MAAC play this season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.